-- Dolphin & whale watching from the shore
+- Go dolphin & whale watching from the shore

-- St David’s (smallest city in the UK)
+- Visit St David’s (smallest city in the UK)

-Luckily as it’s such a small region you won’t need to spend endless hours on the road driving from one destination to the next, which is why I’ve put it at number two because it’s nice to chill out and get out of the car every once and a while, despite it being a road trip 😊.
+Luckily as Pembrokeshire is such a small region, you won’t need to spend endless hours on the road driving from one destination to the next.
+Instead, you can chill out and get out of the car and take in some of Wales’ best sights.